alxgmpr/CheckersGameModel/Checkers.md

 // Ensures that a move is not only valid, but also checks for opponent pieces in the path public void checkMove(PieceColor movingPieceColor, Point location, Point destination);

+// Checks if either players score has reached the maximum public void checkForWinner();

 ```